emilperdue/emilperdue.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm currently a third-year undergraduate at the University of Chicago pursuing a Bachelor of Science with majors in Computational and Applied Mathematics (Honors), Data Science, and Statistics as well as the Four-Year Joint Master's (Bx/MS) in Computer Science.
 I’m involved with various quantitative finance and data science groups on campus.
-My personal interests include effective altruism, film, personal fitness, and political advocacy.
+My interests include effective altruism, film, personal fitness, and political advocacy.

 Feel free to reach out!